pmodels/acclaim/README.md

 These commands have the following shared arguments:
 - **`N`**: Maximum number of nodes (i.e., number of nodes in the job).
 - **`PPN`**: Maximum number of processes per node (i.e., number of processes per node used in the job).
 - **`MSG_SIZE`**: Largest collective message size to tune.
 For the best tuning results, we recommend a large size, e.g., 1048576, even if the application only uses small messages.
+On the other hand, unless you are running at very large scale, setting the max message size to few MBs is enough to find the optimal selections.
+The selection logic is straightforward once you hit the bandwidth bounds of the network.
 - **`SAVE_FILE`**: The location to store the tuned .json file created by ACCLAiM.
 We recommend creating a separate directory for these tuning files and using the job ID in the name, so simultaneous jobs do not overwrite each other's files.

 `gen_config_single` and `gen_config_multiple` have additional arguments to select the collective(s) to tune: